zlyreed/MachineLearning_study/Reading List_withBriefNotes.md

  - Machine Learning = Representation + Evaluation + Optimization: Once you have the evaluation component, you can optimize the representation function in order to improve your evaluation metric.
 In neural networks, this usually means using some variant of stochastic gradient descent to update the weights and biases of your network according to some defined loss function.
  - Regression Over 100 Million Variables—No Problem: The VGG-16 ConvNet architecture, for example, has approximately 138 million parameters.

- [A Tour of The Top 10 Algorithms for Machine Learning Newbies](https://medium.com/cracking-the-data-science-interview/a-tour-of-the-top-10-algorithms-for-machine-learning-newbies-7228aa8ef541): In a nutshell, it states that no one algorithm works best for every problem, and it’s especially relevant for supervised learning (i.e. predictive modeling).
+-[A Tour of The Top 10 Algorithms for Machine Learning Newbies](https://medium.com/cracking-the-data-science-interview/a-tour-of-the-top-10-algorithms-for-machine-learning-newbies-7228aa8ef541): In a nutshell, it states that no one algorithm works best for every problem, and it’s especially relevant for supervised learning (i.e. predictive modeling).
- - The Big Principle: Machine learning algorithms are described as learning a target function (f) that best maps input variables (X) to an output variable (Y): Y = f(X)
+  The Big Principle: Machine learning algorithms are described as learning a target function (f) that best maps input variables (X) to an output variable (Y): Y = f(X)
  - 1—Linear Regression
  - 2—Logistic Regression: It is the go-to method for binary classification problems (problems with two class values).
  - 3—Linear Discriminant Analysis: If you have more than two classes then the Linear Discriminant Analysis algorithm is the preferred linear classification technique.